smuth4/shush/shush.md

     `shush` does not modify the environment, except to set the `PATH` variable if the path option is set.

   * `randomdelay`:
-    If this option is set, shush will wait up the specified amount of time before starting the command unless invoked with the `-f`.
+    If this option is set, shush will wait up to the specified amount of time before starting the command (unless invoked with the `-f`).
 Valid time units are: s(econds), m(inutes), h(ours), d(ays), w(eeks).
 If not unit is specified, it is assumed to be minutes.

   * `schedule`:
     This defines when to run this command as a cron job in a `crontab`(5) compatible format.
 Multiple entries may be specified using the character ";" as separator.
 Entries prefixed by the character "#" will be skipped.
 This option is not directly used by shush to run the command, but used by the -i and -u options.